Sociology of leisure: History

 Over time, emphasis in studies of leisure has shifted from the work-leisure relation, particularly in well-researched majorities, to study of minorities and the relation between leisure and culture.
 Marshall Gordon noted that there are two approaches in the study of leisure: formal and historical-theoretical.
 The formal approach focuses on empirical questions, such as the shifting of leisure patterns over an individual's life cycle, the relation between leisure and work, and specific forms of leisure (such as the sociology of sport).
 The historical-theoretical approach studies the relation between leisure and social change, often from structural-functionalist and neo-Marxist perspectives.
 Sheila Scraton provided a different analysis, comparing North American and British studies.
 The British approaches focus on input from pluralism, critical Marxism, and feminism; the American approaches concentrate on the social-psychological tradition.
 Rhona and Robert Rapoport studied the worklife balance and inequality in many countries, wrote many books in this area and help influence policy and legislation to change practices.

 After World War II, leisure became a more concerning matter as automation began to replace jobs, leaving only leisure to fill the void.
 The goal was to identify new "productive and self-fulfilling free-time pursuits" to maintain the "feverish pursuit of happiness" of the 20th century.
 Sociologist Robert A. Stebbins coined the term "serious leisure" where a professional path and meaning is first found by following personal interests and then building a business out of it.
+The study Leisure in America: A Social Inquiry (Kaplan & Wiley, 1964) explored this post-war "recreation explosion".